jckarter/clay/README.txt

     cmake -G "Unix Makefiles" ../
     make

-The default installation directory for Clay will is /usr/local.
+The default installation directory for Clay is /usr/local.
 To change the installation path, pass -DCMAKE_INSTALL_PREFIX=/my/path to cmake.

 To install Clay run

     make install

 To run the test suite